 Juvenile sentencing and diversion can also reduce the consequences associated with legal financial obligations (LFOs).
-In adult cases, courts have the authority to order the payment of LFOs which may include fines, fees, and costs associated with an individual's conviction.
-LFOs which may include fines, fees, and costs associated with an individual's conviction.
-The Youth Equality and Reintegration Act of 2015 abolished most LFOs associated with juvenile offenses, including LFOs, fees, fines, or cost imposed at the city, town, or county level.
-Under Local Support of the DNA Collection Fee (if not collected as the result of a previous offense), the Crime Victims Penalty Assessment (required when the offense is defined as a most serious offense [RCW 9.94A.030] or a sex offense [Chapter RCW 9A.44.128]), and Restitution to any persons who have suffered a loss or damage as a result of the offense committed by the juvenile.
-Juvenile sentences may not include interest or fees for collecting LFOs.
-Under Local Sanctions, fines may not exceed \$500.00.
-In cases where a juvenile is required to pay restitution for a crime, "the diversion unit is allowed to convert the monetary amount to community service later...and, where the court later determines there is good cause, including a juvenile's inability to pay, the restitution amount ordered may be reduced or even eliminated altogether."
+In adult cases, courts have the authority to order the payment of LFOs which may include fines, fees, and costs associated with a person's conviction.96-98 Washington State's Youth Equality and Reintegration Act of 2015 abolished most LFOs associated with juvenile offenses, including LFOs, fees, fines, or cost imposed at the city, town, or county level.99 Juvenile offenses still generally require payment of the DNA Collection Fee (if not collected as the result of a previous offense), the Crime Victims Penalty Assessment (required when the offense is defined as a most serious offense [RCW 9.94A.030] or a sex offense [Chapter RCW 9A.44.128]), and Restitution to any persons who have suffered a loss or damage as a result of the offense committed by the juvenile.99 Juvenile sentences may not include interest or fees for collecting LFOs.1 Under Local Sanctions, fines may not exceed \$500.00.1 In cases where a juvenile is required to pay restitution for a crime, "the diversion unit is allowed to convert the monetary amount to community service later...and, where the court later determines there is good cause, including a juvenile's inability to pay, the restitution amount ordered may be reduced or even eliminated altogether."1

-Overall, since individuals tried in the juvenile court system are subject to fewer LFOs, fees, fines, and other costs than individuals tried in the adult court system, SB 5122 will likely decrease financial penalties for emerging adults charged with a crime.
+Overall, youth tried in the juvenile court system are subject to fewer LFOs, fees, fines, and other costs than youth tried in the adult court system.
+If juvenile court jurisdiction were expanded to include emerging adults, there is the potential that 18- through 20-year-olds charged with a crime may experience decreased financial penalties.